 The key is choosing an initial project that’s achievable; early wins build momentum and attract new members.

-Climate marches and community engagement events, from Fridays for Future to town hall meetings on environmental policy, offer visible, collective expressions of climate urgency.
-These gatherings serve multiple purposes: they demonstrate public support for climate action, create opportunities for dialogue with policymakers, and build solidarity among activists who might otherwise feel isolated in their climate concerns.
+Climate events, from Fridays for Future gatherings to town hall meetings on environmental policy, offer visible, collective expressions of climate urgency.
+These gatherings demonstrate public support for climate action, create opportunities for dialogue with policymakers, and build solidarity among activists who might otherwise feel isolated in their climate concerns.

-If you’ve never attended a climate march, start by finding local Fridays for Future chapters or following climate activist accounts on social media platforms where events are announced.
-The Fridays for Future movement, inspired by Greta Thunberg’s school strikes, continues to organize regular marches demanding that governments treat climate change with the urgency it deserves.
+If you’ve never attended a climate event, start by finding local Fridays for Future chapters or following climate activist accounts on social media where events are announced.
+The Fridays for Future movement, inspired by Greta Thunberg’s school strikes, continues to organize regular gatherings demanding that governments treat climate change with the urgency it deserves.

 Always engage constructively and respectfully.
-Effective climate activism builds bridges with policymakers and demonstrates that citizens want to work collaboratively toward solutions.
-The goal is to show decision-makers that climate action has broad public support and to position yourself as a constituent they can partner with rather than as an adversary.
+Effective climate activism builds bridges with policymakers, corporations, and communities, demonstrating that citizens want to work collaboratively toward solutions.
+The goal is to show decision-makers that climate action has broad public support and to position yourself as a constituent they can partner with.

 5. Use Your Skills for Climate Advocacy